Mathieu-Networking/SoHo-Lab/README.md

 # Enterprise SOHO Network Implementation (Cisco Packet Tracer)

 ### 1. Project Overview
-This project simulates a secure, scalable network for a small-to-medium business consisting of four distinct departments (HR, Legal, Sales, IT).
+This project simulates a secure, scalable network for a small-to-medium business consisting of four distinct departments (HR, Legal, Sales, Accounting).
 The goal was to provide segmentation between departments for security while allowing all users to access the internet via a simulated ISP.
 The architecture features a multi-switch topology to demonstrate Layer 2 trunking and scalability.

 **Key Technologies:** VLANs, Inter-VLAN Routing (ROAS), 802.1Q Trunking, DHCP, NAT/PAT, Extended ACLs.